Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 The ship bridge is the preliminary part of a ship, which is called the commanding station of the ship.
 This bridge control commands the total movement of the ship through its navigational system.

-Following are the function of the bridge.
+Following are the functions of the bridge.

 • Control the momentum & speed of the ship.